'Star Walking' Will Take Your Next Hike to a New Level

 This past year and a half has made us veritable outdoor enthusiasts.
 We climb mountains, bathe with trees, birdwatch, forage, surf, hike, camp out— some of us for the very first time.

 And when the sun goes down, we have options too.

 Star walking—or hiking while stargazing—brings new perspective to the great outdoors.
 A familiar path easily navigated during the day can feel like a fresh experience in the darkness.
 Temperatures are cooler, and trails unpopulated.
 There’s a stillness, occasionally broken by nocturnal wildlife giving texture with croaks and chirps.
 Mosquitoes give way to fireflies, stars right on earth.

 “[Going out at night] taught me how to meditate, quiet my mind,” says Maggie Martin, an astrophotographer based in Colorado.
 “All these places I go are so overpopulated during the day.
 At night you just kind of have everything to yourself, and feel like you are the only one in the mountains.
 I have really found that feeling to be therapeutic.”

 For more star walking experiences, check with your local astronomy club or a nearby observatory.
 Several national parks run guided full moon hikes and events—like Nevada’s Great Basin, a designated Dark Sky Park where you’ll go out with superhero-sounding Dark Sky Rangers.
-Great Basin goes all-in on night sky activities, with an annual astronomy festival, this year from September 9 to 11, and their rangers also help run the Star Train astronomy experience out of Ely, Nevada.
+Great Basin goes all-in on night sky activities, with an annual astronomy festival, and in the summer months their rangers also help run the Star Train astronomy experience based out of Ely, Nevada.

 But if you’re going to go it alone, here are some tips to get you trekking out into the night.
 Be safe out there.